 Payment in full is required one week prior to your procedure.
-That payment can be paid by cash, check or credit card (MasterCard or Visa).
+That payment can be paid by cash, check or credit card (MasterCard, Visa, American Express, and Discover).

 You will be given a thorough eye exam to make sure your eyes are healthy and that you are a suitable candidate.
 Your cornea will be digitally photographed, and a computer will map your eyes.
 The surgeon will use this map to plan your surgery for the most precise results possible.

 You do not feel pain during the surgery.
 Your surgeon will place anesthetic drops in your eyes before your procedure.
 Patients report a feeling of pressure during the procedure, and mild discomfort for a day or so.

 LASIK is an outpatient procedure, which means you will spend about 90 minutes at the laser center.
 You will need to arrange for someone to drive you home.

 Goggles will be placed over your eyes.
 You will leave the goggles in place until the next morning.
 Postoperative instructions, including use of eye drops, will be reviewed with you.
 You will be sent home with instructions to rest with your eyes closed.
 You will probably notice improved vision, but it will still be blurry when you leave the center.
 Your vision will continue to improve as the hours go by.

 Many people return to work the next day, but a day or two of minimal use of your eyes is recommended.